-Summarizing, in this paper we have compared two different microscopic approaches, namely the RLBM, based on the simplified Anderson-Witting relaxation time approximation, and RBM-TP, that by test particles method solves the full Boltzmann collision kernel.
-While these comparison of the two methods on a benchmark problem (the relativistic Riemann problem) shows matching results.
-The simulations have been performed at different values of the relativistic parameter ζ , and under different viscous regimes (i.e with different values of the parameter η/s).
+In summary, in this paper we have compared two different microscopic approaches, namely the RLBM, based on the simplified Anderson-Witting relaxation time approximation, and RBM-TP, that by test-particle method solves the full Boltzmann collision kernel.
+While these two models build on different methodologies, it is quite remarkable that they yield to comparable results in the framework of relativistic hydrodynamics.
+In particular, a comparison of the two methods on a benchmark problem (the relativistic Riemann problem) shows matching results.
+The simulations have been performed at different values of the relativistic parameter ζ , and under different viscous regimes (i.e., with different values of the parameter η/s).